Javets70/iitm_notes/docs/MLT/WEEK 9/Perceptron Learning Algorithm.md

 discriminative model we only care about how $y|x$ is generated.

 ### Linear Separatability Assumption
-From our above linear model to classify datapoints , either they will have the label 1 or label -1.
-This means there should be no outliers in a dataset and all the points belong to either side of
+For our above linear model to be able to classify datapoints , the datapoints must have either label 1 or label -1.
-$w^Tx = 0$ (Linear Separator).
+This means there should be no  outliers in a dataset and all the points should belong to either side of $w^Tx = 0$ (Linear Separator).

 <figure markdown>